 Iron metal has magnetic solid behavior due to the presence of unpaired electrons.
 This metal can affect the magnetic properties of titanium.
 For example, titanium is present with iron as an alloy element.
 This iron is in high quantity.
 Now, you place a magnet close to this alloy.

-This platinum alloy will show some attraction towards the magnet.
+This titanium alloy will show some attraction towards the magnet.
 But this is due to the presence of iron.
 Moreover, this magnetic behavior is fragile and lasts for moments.
-Pure titanium is 100% magnetic.
-If you see a titanium showing attraction to a magnet, it means it is not pure.
-It can have some impurities.
+Pure titanium is paramagnetic at room temperature, showing very weak magnetic properties(almost none).
+If you see a titanium showing attraction to a magnet, it likely contains ferromagnetic elements like iron.

 Quick Tip: There are different types and classifications of titanium alloys, and each can vary in magnetic behavior.
 If the alloy element is very magnetic, it can induce magnetism in titanium.
 However, if the alloy element is not magnetic, it may not have a significant impact.